 If you or someone you know is a victim of domestic violence, there are services to help you.
 Your county will have a Domestic Violence Services office.
 They provide free and confidential services, such as emergency shelter information, legal advocacy, support groups and domestic violence education.
 They will work to help you create a safe and violence-free life, and heal from the trauma of abuse.

 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been incarcerated at White County Jail?
 Do you have a family member or friend that is a prisoner there?
 Have you ever been to visit someone in this jail?

 If your answer is yes, then we would like you to tell us about it.
 Write down your experience so other people will know what to expect.

 Things you can include in your review:

 Everbody that’s been incarcerated has a story to tell.
 How’d you get locked up?
 Were you mistreated?
 What was your daily routine in jail?
 Were the other inmates cool?
 How did going to jail affect your life?

 Did you make friends in jail?
 Want to talk to someone from jail?
 Write your message below.

-Say wassup to people locked up at White County Jail
+Send a message to people incarcerated at White County Jail